rubocode/frontier.nvim/doc/history/README.md

 > JUL 08, 2025

 The initial problem I had was not having a decent colorscheme for the Terminal on macOS.
 It was limited to the 256 standard colors of xterm (xterm256-color).
+Most popular color schemes have been designed for truecolor terminals and would not work on the masOS Terminal.

 Eventually I found a colorscheme I liked.
 That was the xterm256 scheme [vim-two-firewatch](../scheme/firewatch/README.md) by **Ramzi Akremi**.